A SIMPLE ACT OF KINDNESS

 the psychological devastation of the 16-month acne crisis.

 went through Mr. Ocker's mind when he decided to hire me, but his

 previous coincidences in my life.
 One was my narrow escape from

-death at age six when a random thought delayed my progress just long
+death at age five when a random thought delayed my progress just long

 enough to let a racecar hurtle by.
 Another was the mysterious